Outdoor Camping Rug Guide: Find The Perfect RV Rug

-You can get a mat that 'breathes' so the grass underneath doesn't die (though long-term use of any mat on top of grass will eventually kill it).
+For instance, you can get a mat that 'breathes' so the grass underneath doesn't die (though long-term use of any mat on top of grass will eventually kill it).

-You can get an RV patio mat that lets sand fall through it.
+Or, get an RV patio mat that lets sand fall through it.

 Mats can also make a gravel campsite easier to walk on and sit in a camping chair, as it will somewhat smooth the surface.

 Whatever kind of RV outdoor rug you choose, any rug makes an area look 'put together' and inviting.

 It's almost like having an outdoor living room.